ewdlop/Die-JayUPro/README.md

  # They always say the are better and look at all the devices with crappy driver. oh the more drivers the better.
 Did you not know how to solve 分工問題, you get use the partial harmonic sum to find the rate.
 Too abstract.
 How about crunch resistance in parallel?
-(I think the most funny thing is the electronics cirucit are internall parallel and turn off the parallelism some how.)
+(I think the most funny thing is the electronics circuits are internally parallel and turns off the parallelism somehow.)